AminTaheri23/Awesome-AI-telegram-gp-and-channel/Readme.md

-# Awsome Ai channels and groups in Telegram in persian or english
+# Awesome Ai channels and groups in Telegram in persian or english

 this list is not in any order